Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

 \subsection{Sampling-based Methods}

-The sampling-based methods master the data distributions and sample novel points within them.
+Sampling-based methods grasp the data distribution and sample new data within it.
 Similar to paraphrasing-based models, they also involve rules and trained models to generate augmented data.
-The Difference is that the sampling-based methods are task-specific and require task information like labels and data format.\footnote{Recall that paraphrasing-based methods are task-independent and only require the original sentence as input.} Such methods not only ensure validity but also increase diversity.
+The difference is that the sampling-based methods are task-specific and require task information like labels and data format.\footnote{Recall that paraphrasing-based methods are task-independent and only require the original sentence as input.} Such methods not only ensure validity but also increase diversity.
 They satisfy more needs of downstream tasks based on artificial heuristics and trained models, and can be designed according to specific task requirements.
 Thus, they are usually more flexible and difficult than the former two categories.